Shad00Z/machine-learning-compilers/docs/submissions/03_neon.rst

 3. Neon
 =========

+In this section we explore `Neon <https://developer.arm.com/Architectures/Neon>`_, ARM's advanced SIMD (Single Instruction, Multiple Data) architecture extension.
+Our goal is to understand how to effectively implement Neon kernels and how to optimize them for maximum performance.

 3.1 Execution Throughput and Latency
 -------------------------------------

-For this task, we were benchmarking the execution throughput and latency for FP32 neon instructions.
+The first task was to benchmark the execution throughput and latency of some selected FP32 Neon instructions.
 Specifically, we were looking at:

 1. `FMLA (vector) <https://developer.arm.com/documentation/ddi0602/2025-03/SIMD-FP-Instructions/FMLA--vector---Floating-point-fused-multiply-add-to-accumulator--vector-->`_ instruction